shubhamjha03563/Multiplayer-PingPong/README.md

 # Ping-Pong

 This game is available in both single and multiplayer mode.
-RULE - The player who lets the ball touch his/ her side of the game window 10 times first, loses.
+RULE - The player who lets the ball touch his/ her side of the game window ten times first, loses.
-Controls - Left and right arrow keys.
+Controls(1 player) - Left and right arrow keys.
+Controls(2 players) - Left and right arrow keys for player 1 AND Keys 'A' and 'D' for player 2.
 Tools used -
 The main language used is Python 3.
 And GUI is provided with the help of Pygame.